 One of the only problems with this research is that they administered THC to the patients through the smoking method, whereas we know that edibles or oils can be much more effective.
 This is so because it will entire via the stomach, which is where the majority of the problems are.

 Anecdotal success stories

-There’s no shortage of people out there who are trying medical marijuana because the modern medicine system simply isn’t working for them.
-It is really inspiring to hear about the myriad of ways that marijuana is helping sufferers of Crohn’s take control of their symptoms and get on with their lives.
+There’s no shortage of people out there who are trying medical cannabis because the modern medicine system simply isn’t working for them.
+It is really inspiring to hear about the myriad of ways that weed is helping sufferers of Crohn’s take control of their symptoms and get on with their lives.

 Shona Banda is one of those patients who was diagnosed as terminally ill with Crohn’s Disease.
-Before turning to marijuana as alternative therapy, Shona underwent several surgeries and was heavily medicated.
+Before turning to weed as alternative therapy, Shona underwent several surgeries and was heavily medicated.

 Matthew Lonsdale is another example of the fight with Crohn’s.
 The side effects of immune suppressant medications forced him to live with Crohn’s completely untreated.